 We invite application by any and all persons who meet the qualifications noted above and value having a diverse intern group.
 Selections will be made without discrimination for any non-merit reason such as race, color, religion, national origin, sex, sexual orientation, status as a parent, age, marital status or membership in an employee organization.
 The Department of Justice provides reasonable accommodations to applicants with disabilities.
 If you need an accommodation for any part of the application and hiring process, please notify our Human Resource office.
 The decision on granting reasonable accommodation will be made on a case-by-case basis.
-Persons with disabilities may be employed with a law enforcement agency if they meet the medical and physical requirements.
+Persons with disabilities may be employed in a law enforcement position if they meet the medical and physical requirements for correctional work.

 Pursuant to Executive Order 11935, only United States citizens and nationals may compete for civil service jobs.
 Applicants should be aware that permanent civil service positions with the Bureau of Prisons are open only to those who are not yet 37 years of age at the time they are hired on a permanent basis.
 This restriction applies to applicants for any career position with the Bureau of Prisons or any other federal law enforcement agency, and has been imposed by the United States Congress through Public Law 100-238.
 Please note that intern positions are temporary appointments not to exceed one year.
 Acceptance into the internship program is not a guarantee of employment thereafter.
+Interns are considered essential employees and are expected to report daily to the institution.

 Applicants invited for an interview are required to complete additional civil service and other government personnel procedures.
-Prior to interviews, background and credit checks will be acquired.
+Prior to interviews, law enforcement and credit checks will be acquired.
 Copies for your review may be obtained at the Office of Personnel Management web site (www.opm.gov).
 (DO NOT submit these with your initial application.)
 Invited applicants will participate in a pre-employment interview addressing issues of personal conduct and a panel interview involving a number of scenarios describing situations that could arise in our facilities.
 This information is used to determine qualification for a position of public trust and is required of all applicants for positions with the Bureau of Prisons.
 If you have questions about your suitability for a sensitive position in a federal law enforcement agency, you should contact our Employee Services (human resources) staff for clarification.